Enterwell/react-starter/README.md

 By writing tests we achieve automated checks that everything in the application is working properly.
 Automated tests are useful because you don't have to manually test all the functionalities every time something changes in the application.
 All of our tests are written inside the `tests` folder in the project root.

-We have selected both [Jest](https://jestjs.io/) and [Cypress](https://www.cypress.io/) as the most suitable libraries for testing the application.
+We have selected both [Jest](https://jestjs.io/) and [Playwright](https://playwright.dev/) as the most suitable libraries for testing the application.
 When we talk about application testing, we can divide all tests into three different logical levels.

-If you don't plan to use testing that is configure as part of this starter - use `yarn feature:remove cypress jest` to remove all related to these tests.
+If you don't plan to use testing that is configured as a part of this starter - use `yarn feature:remove playwright jest` to remove everything related to these tests.

 ### Unit testing

 Unit testing is different from other testing methods because it consists of testing isolated parts of the source code, testing the code and logic.
 We use them in the application to test `services` and `helpers` or any other JavaScript code when there is some advanced logic.
 We will never use unit tests, or any other testing method, for testing third-party code directly, because if we depend on a certain package, we must be able to assume that it will work properly.

 Unit tests are written inside the `tests/unit` folder.
-There are already 3 unit tests written in the application.
-They can be recognized by the `spec.js` extension. `LocalStorageService.spec.js` testing the corresponding `LocalStorageService.js` service, `StoriesCompare.spec.js` testing the `StoriesCompare.js` helper and `CypressCompare.spec.js` testing the `CypressCompare.js` helper.
+There is only 1 unit test currently written in the application.
+It can be recognized by the `spec.js` extension. `LocalStorageService.spec.js` is testing the corresponding `LocalStorageService.js` service.

 Unit tests can be run directly from the command line using the command